Azure/azure-quickstart-templates/jboss-eap-clustered-rhel7/README.md

 To create the VM, you will need to:

-1. Choose an admin user name and password for your VM.
+1. Input an admin username and password for your VM.

-2. Choose a name for your VM.
+2. Input a name for your VM.

-3. Choose a EAP user name and password to enable the EAP manager UI and deployment method.
+3. Input EAP username and password to enable the EAP manager UI and deployment method.

+4. Input username and password to registry Red Hat Subscription for JBoss EAP Installation.

-4. Choose a Pass phrase to use with your SSH certificate.
+5. Input a passphrase to use with your SSH certificate.
 This pass phrase will be used as the Team Services SSH endpoint passphrase.

+6. Input the number of JBoss EAP instances to cluster across multiple VMs.

+The deployment will take about 70 minutes.
+Once completed, the notification will display:

 ## After you Deploy to Azure